FullByte/FullByte.github.io/docs/tech/hack/writeups/tryhackme.com/res.md

 ## Flag 1

-Scanning the environment we find an apache webserver and a redis database...
+Scanning the environment we find an apache web server and a redis database...

 ``` sh
 sudo nmap -sC -sV -sS 10.10.103.145 -p-